thecrypt0naut/crypt0guides/README.md

-# crypt0guides
+# Masternode Guides

-Here you will find my zeroth level (aka step-by-step) masternode setup guides for specific coins.
-The aim is to let people with little knowledge of linux set up safe and secure masternodes as easily as possible.
+Here you will find my step-by-step masternode setup guides for specific coins.
+The aim is to let people with little knowledge of linux set up effective and secure masternodes as easily as possible.

 If I've helped you on your crypto journey and you want to support me, any spare BTC is welcome: `38ZpM7YDKJXP8FjRHWCihdjiKcsVnoNffc`